-Giddings, a Republican, was the representative for Ohio’s 20th congressional district from 1857 to 1859.
+Giddings was the representative for Ohio’s 20th congressional district and was a Republican.
+He served from 1857 to 1859.

 From Sep 1837 to Mar 1859, Giddings missed 2,018 of 6,384 roll call votes, which is 31.6%.
 This is worse than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.